Modeling the growth of organisms validates a general relation between metabolic costs and natural selection

 To make a more comprehensive analysis of the validity of the $\tilde{s}_c \approx -\delta C_T/C_T$ relation, we do a computational search for the worst case scenarios: for each value of $\alpha$ and $\epsilon$, we can numerically determine the set of other growth model parameters that gives the largest discrepancy $\left|1-\sigma_B^\prime/\sigma_B\right|$.
 Fig.~\ref{f2}B shows a contour diagram of the results on a logarithmic scale, $\log_{10}\,\left|1-\sigma_B^\prime/\sigma_B\right|$, as a function of $\alpha$ and $\epsilon$.
 Estimated values for $\alpha$ and $\epsilon$ from the growth trajectories of various species are plotted as symbols to show the typical biological regimes.
 While the maximum discrepancies are smaller for the parameter ranges of unicellular organisms (circles) compared to multicellular ones (triangles), in all cases the discrepancy is less than $50\%$.
-To observe a serious error, where $\sigma_B^\prime$ is no longer the same order of magnitude as $\sigma_B$, one must go to the large $\alpha$, large $\epsilon$ limit (top right of the diagram) which no longer corresponds to biologically relevant growth trajectories.
+To observe a serious error ($\sigma_B^\prime$ a different order of magnitude than $\sigma_B$), one must go to the large $\alpha$, large $\epsilon$ limit (top right of the diagram) which no longer corresponds to biologically relevant growth trajectories.

+{\it Validity of the relation in more complex growth scenarios:} Going beyond the simple allometric model, SI Sec.~V analyzes avian growth data, where the metabolic scaling exponent varies between developmental stages.
+We find $\sigma_E = \sigma_E^\prime =1$ and the discrepancy $|1-\sigma_B^\prime/\sigma_B| \le 30\%$.
+SI Sec.~VI considers density-dependent growth, illustrated by examples of bacteria competing for a limited resource in a chemostat and predators competing for prey.
+Remarkably, when these systems approach a stationary state in total population and resource/prey quantity, we find $\sigma_E = \sigma_E^\prime =1$, $\sigma_B = \sigma_B^\prime = (B_m \ln R_b)/(E_m d \ln \epsilon)$, where $d$ is the dilution rate in the chemostat, or the predator death rate.
+The simple expression for $\sigma_B$ allows straightforward estimation of the maintenance contribution to selection.
+For the chemostat that contribution can be tuned experimentally through the dilution rate $d$.